PURPL3-CAT/microbit-motor-controller-v2/README.md

 > Open this page at [https://purpl3-cat.github.io/microbit-motor-controller-v2/](https://purpl3-cat.github.io/microbit-motor-controller-v2/)

+## How to use the circuit

+The power from P0 isn't enough to actually power the motor I used.
+A transistor is required to have enough power to make it work (see the PDF).

+## Why I Made This

+My engineering teacher asked me to control a Vex motor with the micro:bits is the classroom.
+I obliged.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.